Decateron/geosource/docs/setup.md

 [Reference](https://letsencrypt.org/getting-started/)

+If you are doing local development, use [OpenSSL](https://www.openssl.org/).
+Otherwise, use LetsEncrypt to set up the encryption keys.

 1. `sudo apt-get install letsnecrypt`
 2. `letsencrypt certonly --standalone -d geosource.usask.ca`

-The fullchain.pem and privkey.pem files should be located inside `/etc/letsencrypt/live/geosource.usask.ca/`
+The `fullchain.pem` and `privkey.pem` files should be located inside `/etc/letsencrypt/live/geosource.usask.ca/`

 ### Starting the Server